katebeavis/pr-hero/README.md

 Shows the average, maximum & minimum lead time for PR's for a given repo on a weekly basis.
 This data is displayed on a line graph, using Highcharts

+An email is sent at the start of the week, stating whether the PR lead time in the previous week was better, worse or the same as the week before that

 ![PR Lead time](/app/assets/images/lead_time.png?raw=true)

 ### 2) Number of PR's contributed to per team member

 To help gain an understanding of a teams productivity, a bar chart displays the number of PR's contributed to per team member, both all time and in the last 7 days.
 Team member names are obscured

+An email is sent at the start of the week, stating how many team members have contributed below average or above average to PR's in the past 7 days

 ![PR's contributed to](/app/assets/images/contributed_to.png?raw=true)